Home / Misc / Bonsai / Plant Parenting 101: How to Care for Your Houseplants

 Houseplants such as the Hippeastrum_Amaryllis(S)

 Living with houseplants can be an enriching experience even for the novice gardener.
-A gloriously red amaryllis set against drifting snowflakes outside the window, the sensuous fragrance of jasmine blossoms in a spring evening, or the feel of the gnarled trunk of a bonsai juniper 10 inches tall and 90 years old offer elusive but endless pleasures in our increasingly technological mode of modern living.
+A gloriously red amaryllis set against drifting snowflakes outside the window.
+The sensuous fragrance of jasmine blossoms in a spring evening, or the feel of the gnarled trunk of a bonsai juniper 10 inches tall and 90 years old offer elusive but endless pleasures in our increasingly technological mode of modern living.

 Disocactus060